 At 205 Degrees Celsius

-When the temperature starts to reach 205 degrees Celsius the water inside of the bean starts to vaporize which in-turn causes the bean to expand and eventually crack open.
+When the temperature starts to reach 205 degrees Celsius, the water inside the bean begins to vaporize, which in turn causes the bean to expand and eventually crack open.
 This is known as the “first crack” in the coffee world.

 225 to 230 Degrees Celsius

-As it gets hotter the bean starts to turn a much darker brown at this stage you have the favored medium roast.
+As it gets hotter, the bean starts to turn a much darker brown; at this stage, you have the favored medium roast.
 Medium roasts have a good balance between acidity from the bean and body from the roasting chemistry.
-Aromatic compounds also emerge that give coffee an earthy scent and earthy, roasted flavors.
+Aromatic compounds also emerge, giving coffee an earthy scent and earthy, roasted flavors.

 Even More Heat

-Roasting any further will make the beans darker and they will become pretty oily, and you’ll get your dark roast.
-At this stage, almost all of the tasting notes will be from the actual roasting and you can’t really tell the origin of the coffee bean at this stage because the strong body overwhelms those geographic notes.
+Roasting any further will make the beans darker, and they will become pretty oily, and you’ll get your dark roast.
+At this stage, almost all of the tasting notes will be from the actual roasting, and you can’t tell the origin of the coffee bean at this stage because the strong body overwhelms those geographic notes.
 Darker roasts are typically used for brewing espresso.

 So you’ve got all those coffee bean choices on the shelf, but how do you actually brew the best coffee you can?

 Now you’ve arrived at the weakest link.
 You’ve got a coffee bean with a great origin and a roast you love.
-Now all that’s left is to grind it and add hot water right?
-If only it was that easy, unfortunately, you can have the best coffee in the world and still mess this part up.
+Now all that’s left is to grind it and add hot water, right?
+If only it were that easy.
+Unfortunately, you can have the best coffee in the world and still mess this part up.

-There are a few key components to brewing a great cup of coffee.
-There’s obviously the coffee, the water ratio (ditch the tablespoon, best use a coffee scale), then there is water quality (forget tap water use filtered or bottled water), then you’ve got the water temperature, boiling water that is too hot and you’ll get gross burnt coffee so best to get your water temperature close to 96 degrees Celsius (205 F).
+There are a few critical components to brewing a great cup of coffee.
+There’s the coffee, the water ratio (ditch the tablespoon, better to use a coffee scale), then there is water quality (forget tap water use filtered or bottled water).
+You’ve got the water temperature, boiling water that is too hot, and you’ll get gross burnt coffee, so it’s best to get your water temperature close to 96 degrees Celsius (205 F).

-Don’t forget you also need to decide on how you will be brewing your coffee.
-There are pour overs, Moka pots, the Chemex and French presses (cafetière, press pots) to name just a few, but whatever you choose the basic principles of all brewing methods are the same.
+Don’t forget you also need to decide how you will be brewing your coffee.
+There are pour-overs, Moka stovetop coffee makers, the Chemex, and French Press coffee makers (cafetière, press pots), to name just a few, but whatever you choose, the basic principles of all brewing methods are the same.

 Chemistry Of Coffee Brewing

-As you add your water to your ground coffee it spreads across the grounds and CO2 starts to bubble out, this process is called the “bloom”.
-Once the grounds are fully saturated the hot water will start to dissolve the compounds found in the roasted cells of the coffee beans.
+As you add your water to your ground coffee, it spreads across the grounds, and CO2 starts to bubble out; this process is called the “coffee bloom.”
+Once the grounds are fully saturated, the hot water will begin to dissolve the compounds found in the roasted cells of the coffee beans.

-Most of the delicious compounds will dissolve in water more readily than the nasty ones, so make sure to add enough water to get the good stuff to dissolve, but, not too much that your coffee tastes bad.
+Most of the delicious compounds will dissolve in water more readily than the nasty ones, so make sure to add enough water to get the good stuff to dissolve, but not too much that your coffee tastes terrible.

-Finally, Osmosis will start to drag those compounds out of the coffee grounds and into the water bringing with it all of those great flavors into your coffee pot.
+Finally, Osmosis will start to drag those compounds out of the coffee grounds and into the water, bringing all of those great flavors into your coffee pot.